Mount Kenya: Glaciers

 The total area covered by glaciers on the mountain was recorded as about 0.7 km2 in the 1980s, far less than that recorded by the first observations, made in the 1890s.
+A new 2024 study shows that only 10% of the surface-area mentioned for the 1980s remains (6,9 ha remains, about half as much as in 2016).

 Periglacial landforms

 Although Mount Kenya is on the equator the freezing nightly temperatures result in periglacial landforms.
 There is permafrost a few centimetres (inches) below the surface.
 Patterned ground is present at 3400 m to the west of Mugi Hill.
 These mounds grow because the repeated freezing and thawing of the ground draws in more water.
 There are blockfields present around 4000 m where the ground has cracked to form hexagons.
 Solifluction occurs when the night temperatures freeze the soil before it thaws again in the morning.
-This daily expansion and contraction of the soil prevents the establishment of vegetation.
+This daily expansion and contraction of the soil prevent the establishment of vegetation.

 Rivers

 Mount Kenya is the main water catchment area for two large rivers in Kenya; the Tana, the largest river in Kenya, and the Ewaso Nyiro North.
 The Mount Kenya ecosystem provides water directly for over 2 million people.
 The rivers on Mount Kenya have been named after the villages on the slopes of the mountain that they flow close to.
 The Thuchi River is the district boundary between Tharaka Nithi and Embu.
-Mount Kenya is a major water tower for the Tana river which in 1988 supplied 80% of Kenya's electricity using a series of seven hydroelectric powerstations and dams.
+Mount Kenya is a major water tower for the Tana river which in 1988 supplied 80% of Kenya's electricity using a series of seven hydroelectric power stations and dams.

 The density of streams is very high, especially on the lower slopes which have never been glaciated.
 The ice cap which used to cover the mountain during the Pliocene eroded large U-shaped valleys which tend to only have one large stream.

 Where the original shape of the shield volcano is still preserved, there have been millions of years for streams to erode the hillside.
 This area is therefore characterised by frequent deep fluvial V-shaped valleys.

-The gradual transition from glaciated to fluvial valley can be clearly observed.
+The gradual transition from glaciated to the fluvial valley can be clearly observed.

-Rivers which start on Mount Kenya are the tributaries of two large Kenyan rivers: the Tana and the Ewaso Ng'iro rivers.
-A lot of Mount Kenyan rivers flow into the Sagana which itself is a tributary of the Tana, which it joins at the Masinga Reservoir.
-The rivers in the northern part of the mountain, such as the Burguret, Naru Moru, Nanyuki, Likii, Sirimon flow into the Ewaso Nyiro.
-The rivers to the south-west, such as the Keringa and Nairobi flow into the Sagana and then into the Tana.
-The remaining rivers to the south and east, such as the Kathitâ(Largest River in Meru),Mutonga, Nithi, Thuchi and Nyamindi, flow directly into the Tana.
+Rivers that start on Mount Kenya are the tributaries of two large Kenyan rivers: the Tana and the Ewaso Ng'iro rivers.
+A lot of Mount Kenyan rivers flow into the Sagana which itself is a tributary of the Tana, which joins at the Masinga Reservoir.
+The rivers in the northern part of the mountain, such as the Burguret, Naru Moru, Nanyuki, Likii, and Sirimon flow into the Ewaso Nyiro.
+The rivers to the southwest, such as the Keringa and Nairobi flow into the Sagana and then into the Tana.
+The remaining rivers to the south and east, such as the Kathitâ (Largest River in Meru), Mutonga, Nithi, Thuchi, and Nyamindi, flow directly into the Tana.